Community Food Assistance Network

 Vineyard

-What do I need to bring with me to access food?
+What should I bring with me to get food?

-What will happen when I arrive at the program?
+What can I expect when I arrive at the program?

-What will I receive when I go to a hamper program?
+What can I expect to get at a hamper program?